LifeWithVetta

 • winter robe

-Important visitor note
+Important visitor notes

-Photography is not allowed inside the ordination hall.
+• Photography is not allowed inside the ordination hall

-Hats must be removed.
+• Hats must be removed

-Voices should be quiet.
+• Voices should be kept low

 image.png